dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Skipping Times
 ^^^^^^^^^^^^^^

-New in 3.1 is the ability to skip certain valid times.
+Version 3.1 added the ability to skip certain valid times.
 The configuration variable :term:`SKIP_TIMES` can be used to provide a list of time formats each with a list of times to not process.
 The format and time list are separated by